Rushikesh696/Melbourne-housing-using-linear-regression/README.md

 ### Multiple Linear Regression

 Multiple Linear Regression extends the idea of simple linear regression by considering two or more independent variables to predict the dependent variable.
 It models the relationship as a linear combination of all the predictors.

+### Conclusion
+In conclusion, both Simple Linear Regression and Multiple Linear Regression provide valuable insights into predicting house prices in Melbourne.
+While simple regression offers a clear understanding of how a single feature affects the price, multiple regression gives a more comprehensive and accurate model by considering multiple influencing factors.
+The multiple regression model, though more complex, better reflects the real-world dynamics of the housing market.
+This approach highlights the importance of using diverse factors for robust price predictions.